-KeePassXC in WSL2
+KeePassXC in WSL2.md

 Back in my native Linux days I got used to an SSH agent paired with a KeePassXC that manages my keys.
 I didn’t have to do much to get it to work, I just enabled SSH Agent integration in KeePassXC, enabled the SSH agent’s systemd service and things just worked.